 priests and prophets.
 Our ministry toward God involving our discipleship in

-the word of God prayer and obedience is the basis of our ministry toward
+the word of God, prayer and obedience is the basis of our ministry of the new covenant

-worshipping Him, and then turning and ministering to the people the message of
+worshipping God and ministering to people the message of salvation, for

-that we will forever be priests to our God in eternity, meaning we will
+future one, suggesting we will be priests to our God in eternity,

 (213c) Sovereignty